tayruxin/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list companies
+1. User requests to list companies.
-2. AddressBook shows a list of companies
+2. AddressBook shows a list of companies.

     Use case ends.